 If dumbbells are not available, these target similar muscles in a similar stretched position:

-FitCraft's 3D AI coach Ty programs lower curls based on your assessment results.
-He picks the right variation (standing, seated, alternating, or incline), sets your weights and reps, and demonstrates the exact stopping point with interactive 3D models so you can see the parallel position from multiple angles.
-Getting the top of the partial right is the hardest part to learn from a written description, and seeing it in 3D makes it click.
+FitCraft's AI coach Ty selects the lower curl variation (standing, seated, alternating, or incline), sets your weights and reps, and demonstrates the parallel stopping point with interactive 3D models so you can see the top of the partial from multiple angles.
+Getting the parallel cue right is the hardest part to learn from a written description, and seeing it in 3D makes it click.

 Frequently Asked Questions